Can’t find what you’re looking for?

 - Goldman Sachs

-- Students must complete their Indiana University undergraduate degree(s).
+- Students must complete their Indiana University undergraduate degree.

-- Students must complete all Flagship requirements including the Capstone Year abroad.
+- Students must complete all Flagship requirements, including the Capstone year and pre-Capstone summer abroad.

-- Students must achieve a level 3 in Speaking and at least a level 2+ in Listening and Reading at the end of the Capstone Year program.
-(The Language Flagship uses the Interagency Language Roundtable (ILR) scale to measure proficiency).
+- Students must achieve a score of level 3 in speaking and at least a 2+ in listening and reading on the Interagency Language Roundtable (ILR) scale at the end of the Capstone year.